General Self-Directed Investing FAQs

 Can you help me better understand your fee structure?

-Annual maintenance fees are assessed based on the market value of your account as of December 15th of the previous year.
+Annual maintenance fees are assessed based on the market value of your account as of December 31 or last business day of the previous year.
 Fees are based on a graduated fee schedule.
 View the fee schedule

 for the current year.